 3. Easy Toll

 This is the easiest option for foreign visitors, especially those driving from Spain.
 It can be purchased at an Easy Toll Welcome Point without having to leave the vehicle, and it associates a credit card (Mastercard, Visa or Maestro) to the vehicle’s license plate.
-There is sign up cost of 0.74 € and each journey has an administrative cost of 0.32 €.
+There is a signup cost of 0.74 € and each journey has an administrative cost of 0.32 €.

 !!)
 Because the credit card is linked to the vehicle, the membership needs to be cancelled, otherwise, the same credit card can be charged in the case of a new customer renting the same vehicle.

 !!)
-You are not allowed to use Via Verde lanes with options 1 (Toll Card), 2 (Toll Service) nor 3 (Easy Toll), unless you have a special device called transponder (see option 4).
+You are not allowed to use Via Verde lanes with options 1 (Toll Card), 2 (Toll Service) nor 3 (Easy Toll) unless you have a special device called a transponder (see option 4).

-These are the only 4 Easy Toll Welcome Point available:
+These are the only 4 Easy Toll Welcome Points available: